 Bali, the island of the gods.
 A tropical primordial dream

 This paradise, previously lesser-known pearl of Indonesia, now is a precious spot for tourists, preserved and rich with the culture of the past.
-Nevertheless, tourism in Bali is flourishing in recent years and satisfied tourists are returning from the Indonesian island, full of stories about the mystical customs of local residents, the huge ocean waves, and warm beaches.
+Nevertheless, in Bali, tourism is flourishing in recent years, and satisfied tourists are returning from the Indonesian island, full of stories about the mystical customs of residents, the huge ocean waves, and warm beaches.

 The Indonesian province of Bali has retained relatively untouched ancient customs, original faith, and surroundings.
-The island is filled with indigenous towns, beaches, and resorts.
-The inhabitants of Bali themselves are friendly and hospitable, they treat guests of their island with cordiality and respect.
+The island filled with indigenous towns, beaches, and resorts.
+The inhabitants of Bali themselves are friendly and hospitable, and they treat guests of their island with friendliness and respect.

 What is remarkable about the island?

-First, Bali is a paradise for those who like surfing – huge waves gather young and old fans of this popular Haitian funfair.
-Therefore, the surfer culture is sufficiently developed and everyone looking for a big wave will find like-minded people and hobby colleagues.
-Steep waves here almost all year round, so here are the tournaments, including the ones on an international level.
+First, Bali is a paradise for those who like surfing – huge waves gather young and old fans of this famous Haitian funfair.
+Therefore, the surfer culture is sufficiently developed, and everyone looking for a big wave will find like-minded people and hobby colleagues.
+Steep waves here almost all year round, so here are the tournaments, including those on an international level.
 Even if you do not want to ride the board, you can always see how talented surfers perform intricate stunts.

-There are idyllic beaches of Bali, for those who want to swim; they are located right next to tropical palm trees.
+Bali, there are idyllic beaches for those who want to swim; they located right next to tropical palm trees.
 Tired eyes can rest – even crowded streets are full of green.
-If you want to fell cultural vibe, there are unexpected cultural spots everywhere, such as native architecture and sculpture.
+If you're going to fell cultural vibe, there are unexpected cultural spots everywhere, such as native architecture and sculpture.
 Unlike the most Indonesian Islamic population, the Balinese people mostly devote themselves to the local version of Hinduism, so the island is filled with original and ancient temples of this religion.
 For example, there is an ascetic temple Pura Maospahit, assembled from bricks in the 14th century.
 A much younger temple – Pura Jagatnatha is built luxuriously, with walls decorated with traditional Balinese stucco.
-The most important tradition of Balinese people is also dedicated to Hinduism – it is a dance that embodies the struggle between good and evil.
+Balinese people's most important tradition also dedicated to Hinduism – it is a dance that embodies the struggle between good and evil.